Friends of DNA-Sci.com

 Kitty Cooper

-Kitty Cooper’s blog and DNA-Explained are the places to go when you want to start learning about genetic genealogy.
+Kitty Cooper’s blog is the place to go when you want to start learning about genetic genealogy.

 DNA Painter

 With my personal family mysteries being pretty far back in my tree, for years I’ve been keeping track of every distinct segment I can identify on both my paternal and maternal chromosome copies.
 I’ve always done this with text files.
 But DNA Painter makes it simple and more appealing by giving you wonderful visualizations of your chromosomes and segments.
+The talking heads are wrong when they say the only tool you could ever need is shared matches.
+One would have to live in a close family mystery bubble to believe that.
 Jonny Perl has also created a very important tool called the Distinct Segment Generator, which will help you take full advantage of siblings’ kits.